AbnerLin/ThirtySix/README.md

 * Every changes are instanly reflect on all screens.

 ## Explanation
-This project is just the prototype, I only implement the main flow about seat map organize, food delivering status, and information about customer monitoring.
+This project is just the prototype, I only implement the main flow about seat map organize, food delivering progress, and information about customer monitoring.
 The CMS about update menu and image are not implement yet.